Tutorial

 A table similar to the one below will appear in the spreadsheet.
 It will also include some extra columns, which may be hidden or deleted.

-The next click is to get focus on miles from location.
+The next click is to get focus on miles from.
 The novice is not responsible for time spent waiting for a system response, so this time is deducted from the time taken.
 Thus, the NE ratio is

 eventType nodeText width height centerX centerY timeTaken expertTime NEratio